ravenhillh/gallerist/_PRESS_RELEASE.md

 ## Summary
   <!-- > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good. -->

   GLLRST allows you, the user, to discover new artworks and share with your friends.
 Curate your own gallery with the hottest pieces, past and present.
 Trade artworks with friends and develop the most elite faux collection the world wide web has ever seen!
-Learn more about your favorite pieces in the collection and discover
+Learn more about your favorite pieces in the collection and discover the next Mona Lisa.

   <!-- > Describe the problem your product solves. -->
   The world is an ugly and sometimes boring place.
 Many of us seek an escape from that, often through the beauty found in art.